Mouli569/googledoc-revision-tracker/README.md

 ### Output

-Revisions are saved to: `revisions/{Document_Title}/{timestamp}.txt`
+Revisions are saved to: `revisions/{folder_name}/{timestamp}.txt`

-Example folder structure:
+Example folder structure with custom names:
 ```
 revisions/
-├── CV-Matt/
+├── cv-matt/                # Custom name from documents.yaml
 │   ├── 2025-07-30T07-18-16-081Z.txt
 │   ├── 2025-07-30T07-35-51-386Z.txt
 │   └── 2025-12-15T19-31-43-713Z.txt
-├── Project_Proposal/
+├── project-proposal/       # Custom name from documents.yaml
 │   ├── 2025-08-15T10-22-33-123Z.txt
 │   └── 2025-09-20T14-56-12-456Z.txt
-└── Meeting_Notes/
+└── 1Q-qMIRexwd.../        # Falls back to document ID if no name specified
     └── 2025-11-01T09-15-30-500Z.txt
 ```

-- Folders are named using sanitized document titles
-- If multiple documents have the same title, the last 6 characters of the document ID are appended
+- Folders use custom names from `documents.yaml` (if specified)
+- If no custom name provided, uses document ID (stable and unique)
+- Document titles are displayed in the CLI output for reference
 - Each filename is the exact modification timestamp from Google Drive

 ## Authentication